 The Marine Geosciences Laboratory includes a rock and sediment preparation room with rock drills, trimming saws, and a grinder for the preparation of geological samples, as well as an automatic sieve shaker for sediment separation and storage racks for cores.
 The analytical geosciences room includes a Leica 2500DMP petrographic microscope for both transmitted and reflected polarized light with camera attachment, a UTS CATS Ultrasonic Velocity Meter, a Quantachrome Pentapycnometer, TinyPerm II permeameter, and Denver Instruments analytical balances.
 We also have a variety of field equipment used for geological field work, including a Pomeroy portable rock drill, Brunton compasses, hammers and chisels, and hand lenses.

-A 3-bay garage includes space for research equipment, as well as saws, a drill press, and other equipment for construction of field apparatus.
-It also provides winter storage for our research vessels, including a 17 foot skiff and a variety of smaller personal watercraft (kayaks, canoes, paddleboards), used for accessing nearshore research sites.
+A three-bay garage includes space for research equipment, as well as saws, a drill press, and other tools for constructing field apparatus.
+It also provides winter storage for our research vessels, including a 17 -foot skiff and a variety of smaller personal watercraft (kayaks, canoes, paddleboards) used for accessing nearshore research sites.

-The CMSC is part of Mystic Seaport, America’s largest maritime museum, covering some 17 acres.
-The property includes the Henry B. DuPont Preservation Shipyard, the only such facility at a museum in the world, and the center for the Seaport’s extensive efforts to preserve historic vessels, large and small.
-Students participate at the Museum in a variety of maritime skills, such as sea chanteys, shipsmithing, canvas work, and small boat handling.
-Williams-Mystic students and faculty work at field sites located on Mystic Seaport property that are closed to public access.
+The CMSC is part of Mystic Seaport, America’s largest maritime museum.
+The property includes the Henry B. DuPont Preservation Shipyard, where the Seaport seeks to preserve historic vessels large and small.
+The Seaport is considered part of Williams-Mystic students’ campus, and students participate in a variety of maritime skills classes, ranging from shipsmithing to sailing.
+Williams-Mystic students and faculty also work at field sites located on Mystic Seaport property that are closed to public access.